diethardsteiner/diethardsteiner.github.io/_posts/2016-10-30-PDI-Streaming.md

 ### Starting the Carte server and Registration with Spoon

+> **Note**: If you have a **PDI EE** version with a running Carte server, the transfromation will automatically run once you confirm the details in **Transformation properties > Settings**.
+In this case you do not have to follow the next steps.

 Back on the command line, in the PDI root directory, run: